XinFinOrg/xdc-subnet-docs/docs/deployment/3_configs_explanation.md

 3. Stats Server (UI backend) - port 3000.
   - To change this change left value inside `docker-compose.yml` stats port config.
 For example `3001:3000` will deploy on port 3001.
 In each `subnetX.env` file, `STATS_SERVICE_ADDRESS` port needs to be changed.
 In `common.env`, `VITE_SUBNET_URL` port also needs to change.
 4. UI Frontend - port 5000.
   - To change this change left value inside `docker-compose.yml` frontend port config.
+For example `5001:5000` will deploy on port 5001.
 Then restart the docker image.